 - A candidate should have appeared for the Class XII (or equivalent) examination for the first time in either 2018 or 2019.

-- A candidate should NOT have been admitted in an IIT irrespective of whether or not he/she continued in the program OR accepted an IIT seat by reporting at a reporting center in the past.
-The candidates whose admission at IITs was canceled after joining any IIT are also NOT eligible to appear in JEE Advanced 2019.
+- A candidate should NOT have been admitted in an IIT irrespective of whether or not he/she continued in the program OR accepted an IIT seat by reporting at a reporting centre in the past.
+The candidates whose admission at IITs was cancelled after joining any IIT are also NOT eligible to appear in JEE Advanced 2019.

 JEE Advanced 2019 Admission Process

 To apply for JEE Advanced 2019 it is important that you have cleared the JEE Main Paper 1.
 You will need to know whether or not you are eligible for JEE Advanced 2019.
 Read the eligibility criteria above.
 Below image will guide you through the Admission Process of JEE Advanced 2019:

 - Step 1: Candidates will have to register themselves on the online portal first.